akrzemi1/__sandbox__/string_view_ctor.md

 First, make sure if you really need to migrate the argument of type `const char *` to type `std::string_view`. `std::string_view` represents a reference to a string, `const char *` does not necessarily represent a string.
 Also it might represent the string but with different semantics than you think.

 Second, if the goal of the function input is to represent either a string or not-a-string value, use the Standard Library type that is designed to represent this notion of not-a-value: `std::optioal<std::string_view>>`.
 You can use it in interfaces where not-a-string is allowed, and you can still use `std::sting_view` where not-a-string is incorrect.
-The additional benefit is tat your interfaces will clearly indicate for which functions it is correct to pass not-a-string and for which it is an error.
+The additional benefit is that your interfaces will clearly indicate for which functions it is correct to pass not-a-string and for which it is an error.
 But this will require a change in the calees.

 Third, if the size of `std::optioal<std::string_view>>` or its set of constructors does not match your use case, define your own type that implements semantics in P0903R1.
 It only takes 6 lines (including braces):